 Use the Spa to Beat the Scottsdale Summer Heat

 We know, it’s a dry heat.
 But when the mercury creeps above 110 degrees, it’s simply HOT!
-To beat the scorching Scottsdale summer heat, check out these five cooling treatments at my favorite spas around town.
+To beat the scorching Scottsdale summer heat, check out these refreshing summer treatments at my favorite spas around town.

 Scottsdale’s newest addition, Palo Verde Spa, at the Andaz Scottsdale, focuses on the healing powers of Mother Nature and uses Body Bliss, a Sedona botanical line that lets guests create their own oil blends for use in the True Essence 90-minute massage.
 Working with my therapist, I answer some questions about how I want to feel and soon she’s whipping up a blend for the “Incurable Romantic.”
 To beat the summer sun, she adds a rosehip booster for dry skin and sea buckthorn to combat sun burn.
 The deep tissue massage is blissful, working away knots and surprisingly, lulling me to sleep.

 Getting a tan is a big no-no for anyone who wants youthful skin, but if you want to sport a bronzed look this summer, it’s as simple and safe as getting the Sunkissed Body Experience at Joya Spa.